gardener/gardener/docs/proposals/08-shoot-additional-container-runtimes.md

            ExecStart=/var/lib/kata-containers/configure.sh
            ```

-           The installation script will be responsible for:
-           1. Configure the config.toml plugins at /etc/containerd/config.toml to contain the relevant runtime plugins.
+           The installation script will be responsible for configuring the config.toml plugins at /etc/containerd/config.toml to contain the relevant runtime plugins.
                 1. kata-containers -  __TBD__
                 2. gvisor - __TBD__
-           2. Inform systemd about the new configuration (sudo systemctl daemon-reload)

 5. Installation of a container runtime in the cluster will be done by the extension controllers.
 Each runtime type will be represented as an Extension resource.
 For example:
       ```yaml